DEVANAND-JAYARAMAN/ExpenseTrackerApp_Backend/README.md

 ## 📝 Project Status

 This is an active project.
 Currently implemented:
-- ✅ User registration
-- ✅ User login with JWT authentication
+- ✅ User registration and login with JWT authentication
+- ✅ Session management (create/deactivate sessions)
-- ✅ Secure password handling
+- ✅ Secure password handling with bcrypt
-- ✅ Database setup and management
+- ✅ Database setup with foreign key constraints
+- ✅ Category management with dropdown support
-- ✅ Add new expenses with categories
+- ✅ Add new expenses with category validation
-- ✅ Update existing expenses
+- ✅ Update existing expenses with ownership checks
-- ✅ Delete expenses
+- ✅ Delete expenses with proper authorization
-- ✅ JWT-based authentication for protected routes
+- ✅ JWT-based authentication for all protected routes
+- ✅ Login history tracking

 Coming next:
 - 🔄 View expense history and lists